 Luxury is one of the key words of our time, driving a multi billion dollar global industry, and used ubiquitously to describe exclusive objects and aspirational lifestyles.
-Pinning down the concept in concrete terms is more elusive and problematic.
+Pinning down the concept in concrete terms, however, is more elusive and problematic.

-This hub is driven by a view of luxury as a contingent historical product - in word, concept, and practice - which evoked and continues to evoke ambivalent and strong emotions in every period.
+This hub is curated by Catherine Kovesi, whose research on Luxury in the Early Modern World is based on a view of luxury as a contingent historical product - in word, concept, and practice - which evoked and continues to evoke ambivalent and strong emotions in every period.

 the luxury network